morrisalp/hpc-dockerfiles/README.md

 Now you can access the service locally at `localhost:8888`.
 Enter this into your browser, and use the token from `runai logs myjobname`.

+In all of the above, replace `8888` with another local port if needed.

+### JL with persistent storage (files, environments)

 If you would like JupyterLab to use a subdirectory of your storage directory as the working directory, add the `--working-dir` flag as shown:

 * `runai submit --pvc=storage:/storage -i  morrisalp/jl --name myjobname  --interactive --service-type=portforward --port 8888:8888 --working-dir /storage/yourname/notebooks`

 (Replace `yourname` with your name and create the corresponding directory.)

-In all of the above, replace `8888` with another local port if needed.
+The default kernel does not persist between jobs.
+To add kernels to Jupyter for existing virtual environments (venv/conda), add the `KERNEL_ENVS_DIR` environment variable flag as shown:

+* `runai submit --pvc=storage:/storage -i  morrisalp/jl --name myjobname  --interactive --service-type=portforward --port 8888:8888 --working-dir /storage/yourname/notebooks -e KERNEL_ENVS_DIR=/storage/yourname/notebooks/envs`

+Replace `/storage/yourname/notebooks/envs` with the directory in which your environments are saved.
+Note that each environment must have `ipykernel` installed (`pip install ipykernel`).
+In your code, you can see which environment is being used with `import sys; sys.executable`.

+**Note**: To install libraries in these kernels when working in a notebook, use `pip install` *without* an exclamation point (*not* `! pip install`).

 ## Running job on Runai (SSH / PyCharm)